-Card #6: 'Stall warning'
+Card #6JT: 'Stall warning' 5-minute Araldite and flock

 Mark and drill the wing root

 Mark a position in the left-hand wing root 155mm back from the leading edge, 35mm behind the front wing attach lug, and drill a 10mm hole at that location in line with the wing attach bolthole in the front lug.
 The clear plastic stall warning tube will enter the wing here.